kimlvis31/AutoTradeMachine_Eta/README.md

 $$\text{Number of Analyzers}  = (\text{Number of CPU cores} - 8) \times \text{ASRatio}$$
 $$\text{Number of Simulators} = (\text{Number of CPU cores} - 8) \times (1 - \text{ASRatio})$$

-> **Note:** The Neural Network module is currently experimental, designed to test the potential of ML-based market analysis.
+> **Note:** The Neural Network module is experimental, designed to test the potential of ML-based market analysis.

 ---